(University of Amsterdam)

 * Prof. Dr. Agneta Fischer is Professor in Emotions and Affective Processes at the University of Amsterdam and currently dean of the Faculty of Social and Behavioral Sciences of the same university.
 She has published in the domain of facial expressions of emotion, emotional mimicry, culture and gender differences in emotions, and on specific emotions such as hate (Why we hate) and contempt (Contempt: derogating others while keeping calm).

-* David Abadi is a postdoctoral researcher at the Amsterdam Interdisciplinary Centre for Emotion (AICE), Department of Psychology, University of Amsterdam.
+* Dr. David Abadi is a postdoctoral research fellow at the Amsterdam Interdisciplinary Centre for Emotion (AICE), Department of Psychology, University of Amsterdam.
 His research examines the psychological and emotional mechanisms linked to populist and extremist sentiments (and their corresponding appraisals) as well as hate speech and abusive language across media.
-For this purpose, he deploys a combination of (computational) methods, such as big data analytics, machine learning, survey research and experimental design.
+For this purpose, he deploys a combination of (computational) methods, such as big data analytics, machine learning algorithms, survey research, experimental design, and natural language processing (NLP).
 He holds a PhD from the University of Leuven and has authored the monograph Negotiating Group Identities in Multicultural Germany (Rowman & Littlefield, 2017).

 Bakker, B. N., Rooduijn, M., & Schumacher, G. (2016).
 The psychological roots of populist voting: Evidence from the United States, the Netherlands and Germany.
 European Journal of Political Research, 55(2), 302-320.
 Retrieved from https://doi.org/10.1111/1475-6765.12121